jlefever/filesplitter/README.md

 python -m jupyterlab
 ```

+You can also open the root of the project in VSCode and interact with Jupyter notebooks that way (just make sure you select the `.venv` kernel.)

 ## Development

-Project metadata and dependencies are kept in the `pyproject.toml` file (see [here](https://snarky.ca/what-the-heck-is-pyproject-toml/) if unfamiliar.)
-We use [pip-tools](https://github.com/jazzband/pip-tools) to make it easier to keep the virtual environment in-sync with this file.
+Project dependencies are recoreded in the `requirements.in` file.
+We use [pip-tools](https://github.com/jazzband/pip-tools) to keep the virtual environment in-sync with this file.

-To add a new dependency, first edit the `dependencies` key of the `pyproject.toml` file.
+If you need to add, remove, or modify a dependency, first edit the `requirements.in` file.
 Then install pip-tools into your virtual environment if not already installed.
 ```
 # Activate the ".venv" virtual environment
 source .venv/bin/activate